 - 19.4.1.
-A distributor must submit to the Commission an annual report called the 'Distribution System Planning Report' detailing: - (a) how it plans over the following five calendar years to meet predicted demand for electricity supplied through its subtransmission lines, zone substations and high voltage lines; - (b) how it plans over the following five calendar years to improve reliability of supply to its customers; - (c) how it plans over the following five calendar years to install any plant, equipment or technology that may result in a REFCL condition; - (d) its use of advanced metering infrastructure technology. - 19.4.2.
-In fulfilling the requirements of clause 19.4.1(a), the report must include the following information: - (a) the historical and forecast demand from, and capacity of, each zone substation; - (b) an assessment of the magnitude, probability and impact of loss of load for each subtransmission line and zone substation; - (c) the distributor's planning standards; - (d) a description of feasible options for meeting forecast demand including opportunities for embedded generation and demand management; - (e) where a preferred option for meeting forecast demand has been identified, a reasonably detailed description of that option, including estimated costs; and - (f) the availability of contributions from the distributor to embedded generators or customers to reduce forecast demand and defer or avoid augmentation of the distribution system. - 19.4.3.
-In fulfilling the requirements of clause 19.4.1(b), the report must include the following information: - (a) a description of the nature, timing, cost and expected impact on performance of the distributor's reliability improvement programs; and - (b) an evaluation of the reliability improvement programs undertaken in the preceding year. - 19.4.4.
-In fulfilling the requirements of clause 19.4.1(c), the report must identify: - (a) the parts of the distribution system where the distributor has or intends to install a REFCL; and
+A distributor must submit to the Commission an annual report called the 'Distribution System Planning Report' detailing: - (a) how it plans over the following five calendar years to meet predicted demand for electricity supplied through its subtransmission lines, zone substations and high voltage lines; - (b) how it plans over the following five calendar years to improve reliability of supply to its customers; - (c) in the case of the Melbourne CBD distributor only, how it plans over the following five calendar years to implement any CBD security of supply upgrade plan; - (d) how it plans over the following five calendar years to install any plant, equipment or technology that may result in a REFCL condition: - (e) its use of advanced metering infrastructure technology. - 19.4.2.
+In fulfilling the requirements of clause 19.4.1(a), the report must include the following information: - (a) the historical and forecast demand from, and capacity of, each zone substation: - (b) an assessment of the magnitude, probability and impact of loss of load for each subtransmission line and zone substation; - (c) the distributor's planning standards; - (d) a description of feasible options for meeting forecast demand including opportunities for embedded generation and demand management; - (e) where a preferred option for meeting forecast demand has been identified, a reasonably detailed description of that option, including estimated costs; and - (f) the availability of contributions from the distributor to embedded generators or customers to reduce forecast demand and defer or avoid augmentation of the distribution system. - 19.4.3.
+In fulfilling the requirements of clause 19.4.1(b), the report must include the following information: - (a) a description of the nature, timing, cost and expected impact on performance of the distributor's reliability improvement programs; and - (b) an evaluation of the reliability improvement programs undertaken in the preceding year.